neondatabase-labs/pgpi/README.md

 # pgpi: Postgres Private Investigator

-**`pgpi` helps monitor, understand and troubleshoot Postgres network traffic: Postgres clients, drivers and [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) talking to Postgres servers, proxies and poolers.** Also standby servers talking to their primaries and subscriber servers talking to their publishers.
+**`pgpi` helps monitor, understand and troubleshoot Postgres network traffic: Postgres clients, drivers and ORMs talking to Postgres servers, proxies and poolers** (also: standby servers talking to their primaries and subscriber servers talking to their publishers).

 `pgpi` sits between the two parties in a PostgreSQL-protocol exchange, forwarding messages in both directions while parsing and logging them.